AdwaithaV/bi0s-recruitment-/reversing challenges .md

 ## level 1

-we can use the move function to store the value of the
+we can use the move function to store the value to a register syntax : mov $0x1337,%rdi

+$ - the following value is a immediate value

+%- we are storing the value into a register

+## level 2

+we can use the move command here also

+syntax:

+mov $0x1337, %rax

+mov $0xCAFED00D1337BEEF, % r12

+mov $0x31337 ,%rsp